 In another post I discussed the way I think it is best to start learning a language.
-Combined with that technique here is what I suggest:
+Here are some more ideas to help you learn German faster:

-Get yourself a notebook in which you write all new words you come across, but note: DO NOT WRITE THE TRANSLATION IN YOUR NATIVE LANGUAGE.
-We are trying to stray away from our native language when speaking in another language.
+Get yourself a notebook in which you write all new words you come across.
+Divide every page in half.
+Write the German words on the left hand side of the page and the English ones on the right.
 When learning nouns, remember to write the definite article from the Nominative Case in front of it.

-Group the words into sections and divide the book as such.
+Group the words into sections such as letter groupings and divide the book as such.

 Use colour codes for genders, cases or parts of speech.
 Whichever your heart desire.

-Revise this list every night before bed by simply reading through it.
+Revise this list every night before bed by simply reading through it and keeping the English translations closed so you can test yourself.
 If you do not have the time to go through all of it, go through a section or a single page.
-The key is just to revise the words you have learnt every day!
+The key is just to revise the words you have learned every day!

 I would love to hear from you if you want specific posts and please, do tell me what methods of studying you use to learn languages.